-Something that is really important to keep in mind is that it is not advisable to choose someone that you are attracted to for your sponsor.
+It is important to remember that it is not advisable to choose someone you are attracted to for your sponsor.

-Romantic entanglements that could arise may lead to a more complicated recovery and a conflict of interests from your sponsor.
+Romantic entanglements that could arise may lead to a more complicated recovery and a conflict of interest from your sponsor.